3r1cZ/Handler-One/README.md

 Handler One is a discord bot utilized for entertainment.

 ## Features
-* Playing music
+* Playing music in a voice channel using ffmpeg, mp3 files, and txt files
-* Quiz Competitions
+* Quiz Competitions using dictionaries, timers, and txt files
-* Answering simple 'yes' or 'no' questions from keywords
+* Answering simple 'yes' or 'no' questions from keywords using Regex
 * AI Chatting (implemented through https://github.com/3r1cZ/Chatbot)
-* Playiing music in a voice channel
-* Anime Recommendations
+* Anime Recommendations using txt files
-* Attempting a completely random build in League of Legends or Valorant
+* Attempting a completely random build in League of Legends or Valorant using txt files

 ## Things Learned
 * Using Git